-- (1) In this Constitution, words and phrases have the following meaning, unless the contrary intention appears: - 1.1 Act means the Associations Incorporation Act 1964 (Tas) and any later amendments. - 1.2 Annual General Meeting means a meeting convened under rule 24.1 - 1.3 Association means Mental Health Lived Experience Tasmania Inc. - 1.4 Board means the persons elected to the positions contained in rule 15.1 who have the power to manage the affairs of the Association and constitute the committee of the Association. - 1.5 Board Member means a member of the Board, and includes Consumer Board Members. - 1.6 Board Meeting means a meeting referred to in rule 22.1. - 1.7 Chairperson means the person performing the functions described in rule 18. - 1.8 Chief Executive Officer means the person appointed in accordance with rule 23.1. - 1.9 Commissioner means the Commissioner for Corporate Affairs holding office under section 4 of the Commissioner for Corporate Affairs Act 1980 (Tas), and includes any person holding that office in an acting capacity. - 1.10 Consumer is a person who identifies as having a lived experience of mental illness. - 1.11 Consumer Board Member is a Board Member who is a Consumer. - 1.12 Constitution means the rules of the Association contained in this document. - 1.13 Department means the department of the Tasmanian Government principally assisting in administration of the Act. - 1.14 Financial Year means a period commencing 1 July and ending on 30 June in the following year.
+- (1) In this Constitution, words and phrases have the following meaning, unless the contrary intention appears: - 1.1 Act means the Associations Incorporation Act 1964 (Tas) and any later amendments. - 1.2 Annual General Meeting means a meeting convened under rule 24.1 - 1.3 Association means Mental Health Lived Experience Tasmania Inc. - 1.4 Board means the Board whose composition, membership, and appointment is prescribed in rule 15. - 1.5 Board Member means a member of the Board, and includes Consumer Board Members. - 1.6 Board Meeting means a meeting referred to in rule 22.1. - 1.7 Chairperson means the person performing the functions described in rule 18. - 1.8 Chief Executive Officer means the person appointed in accordance with rule 23.1. - 1.9 Commissioner means the Commissioner for Corporate Affairs holding office under section 4 of the Commissioner for Corporate Affairs Act 1980 (Tas), and includes any person holding that office in an acting capacity. - 1.10 Consumer is a person who identifies as having a lived experience of mental illness. - 1.11 Consumer Board Member is a Board Member who is a Consumer. - 1.12 Constitution means the rules of the Association contained in this document. - 1.13 Department means the department of the Tasmanian Government principally assisting in administration of the Act. - 1.14 Financial Year means a period commencing 1 July and ending on 30 June in the following year.